Risks to Brazil's Temer subside after bungled JBS plea bargain

-But the three-month political crisis triggered by the plea bargain allegations by Batista, formerly chairman of meatpacker JBS SA (JBSS3.SA), has consumed precious time that Temer has to pass legislation to overhaul Brazil’s costly pension system and avoid a fiscal crisis in Latin America’s largest nation.
+But the three-month political crisis triggered by the plea bargain allegations by Batista, formerly chairman of meatpacker JBS SA, has consumed precious time that Temer has to pass legislation to overhaul Brazil’s costly pension system and avoid a fiscal crisis in Latin America’s largest nation.

 Temer and his coalition allies in Congress are confident they can block a second corruption charge that Brazil’s top prosecutor, Rodrigo Janot, is expected to file against the president by the end of the week.